About Country Notes

 - information on local philanthropic and nonprofit networks (members only)

-- key in-country contacts (members only)
+- and key in-country contacts (members only)

-Help create new country notes
+Help create new Country Notes

 The purpose of these resources is not to provide legal advice, but rather to give grantmakers and their advisors an opportunity to access potentially relevant materials in a quick and meaningful way.
 For our NGO law resources, we recognize that the legal and regulatory situations are often fluid and interpretations of local law vary.
 Please be advised that the Council on Foundations and ICNL are not liable for inaccuracies in these resources or accompanying translations.